1 Data privacy means mutual trust at SPITCH

 In addition to the right to withdraw your consent given to us, you also have the following rights, when the respective legal conditions are extant:

-- the right to lodge a complaint with a supervisory authority or seek judicial remedy.
-You can usually contact the supervisory authority at your normal place of residence or your workplace or where we are headquartered.
+- the right to lodge a complaint with the Information Commissioner or seek judicial remedy.
+You can usually contact the Information Commissioner via their website at www.ico.org.uk.

 The aforementioned rights which you are entitled to in relation to us can be asserted at firstname.lastname@example.org.